Eugen Indjic: Biography

 His discography includes works by Chopin (Piano Concertos, complete Ballades, Scherzi, Impromptus, Sonatas and Mazurkas) Debussy, Schumann, Prokofiev, Stravinsky as well as Beethoven.

 Arte Nova Classics has released live performances with the SWF Orchestra of Tchaikovsky’s Concerto in B-flat minor with Ahronovich and Rachmaninoff’s Paganini Variations with Sinopoli.

 His recording of Chopin’s Mazurkas was doubly acclaimed because of the Joyce Hatto hoax.
 The English pianist signed her name to this disc and received rave reviews.

-In addition to performing, Indjic regularly teaches master classes in Europe, Japan and the United States, and is a frequent jury member of international competitions including the Chopin, Liszt Wroclaw, Rubinstein Tel Aviv, Prague Spring Festival, Lisbon Vianna Da Motta.
+In addition to performing, Indjic regularly taught master classes in Europe, Japan and the United States, and was a frequent jury member of international competitions including the Chopin, Liszt Wroclaw, Rubinstein Tel Aviv, Prague Spring Festival, Lisbon Vianna Da Motta.

 In 2010, he was named "artist-in-residence" at the Prague Symphony Orchestra.

+Indjic died on February 28, 2024, at the age of 76.